 - phonological processing

-All of these performances must be interpreted in the light of the detailed background information gathered in the first step of the assessment process (which is the same as when we assess English (L1) speakers).
+Performances on all tasks must be interpreted in the light of the detailed background information gathered in the first step of the assessment process (just as when we assess English (L1) speakers).

 This starts with observation, using an observation schedule to make it more systematic.
 Then questionnaires can be used to gather more information, before we sit down and have a chat with the person (a ‘screening conversation‘).